-US to resume Turkey visas services
+US to resume Turkey visa services

 The worker had been detained over suspected links to a cleric blamed for last year's failed coup in Turkey.

-The state department said it was "confident that the security posture has improved sufficiently".
+The US state department said it was "confident that the security posture has improved sufficiently".

 Turkey had "adhered to high level assurances" made to the US, it said.